suyinwb/bikesharing/README.md

 ## Summary

-2 additional visualisations suggested for the same dataset:
+4 additional visualisations suggested for the same dataset:
 1. Top Starting Stations with more than 10k bike checkout
 2. Top Ending Stations with more than 10K bike checkin
+3. Higher granularity on bike utilisation
+4. Higher granularity on bike repairs

 There are higher annual subscription riders in NYC compared to short-term riders for Citi Bike.
 Most of the peak times for bike rides happened during weekdays office rush hours.
 While there is a higher proportion of male riders compared to female riders, both genders' usage patterns are the same, suggesting that we focus more on psychographic data than demographic data.
 The majority of weekday riders have annual subscriptions to Citi Bike.